 In case you can’t quite shed all your links to being a carnivore.

-NOTE: The Gate is open now.
+NOTE: The Gate is open for lunch and dinner daily, plus brunch at weekends.
 They have two other branches, in Hammersmith & Islington.
 You can book a table, and find out more at their website right HERE.

 The Gate | 22-24 Seymour Place, W1H 7NL